-BUTTERFLY: Tu? tu? tu? tu? tu? tu? tu? (with great feeling, breathing hard) piccolo Iddio!
-Amore, amore mio, fior di giglio e di rosa. (taking the child's head and pulling it toward herself) Non saperlo mai per te, pei tuoi puri occhi, (in tears) muor Butterfly ... perché tu possa andar di là dal mare senza che ti rimorda ai dì maturi, il materno abbandono. (with great love) O a me, sceso dal trono dell'alto Paradiso, guarda ben fiso, fiso di tua madre la faccia! che ten resti una traccia, guarda ben!
+BUTTERFLY: Tu? tu? tu? tu? tu? tu? tu?
+You?
+You?
+You?
+You?
+You?
+You?
+You? (with great feeling, breathing hard) piccolo Iddio!
+Amore, amore mio, Oh, my dearest darling, fior di giglio e di rosa. blossom of lily and rose. (taking the child's head and pulling it toward herself) Non saperlo mai per te, I hope you never know this, pei tuoi puri occhi, but it's for your sake, for your beautiful eyes, (in tears) muor Butterfly that Butterfly must die perché tu possa andar di là dal mare So that you can go to the other side of the sea senza che ti rimorda ai dì maturi, without thinking, when you've grown up, il materno abbandono. that your mother abandoned you. (with great love) O a me, sceso dal trono dell'alto Paradiso, Oh my angel, who came to me from heaven, guarda ben fiso, fiso di tua madre la faccia! look at your mother's face with care, che ten resti una traccia, guarda ben! so that you'll one day remember a trace of it.
 Amore, addio! addio! piccolo amor!

-(her voice breaking) Va, gioca, gioca!
+Goodbye, love!
+Goodbye, my little one! (her voice breaking) Va, gioca, gioca!
+Go now, go play!
+Go play!